 Skip to main content

-As Kingston University's (KU) School Director of Learning and Teaching (SDoLT), for the School of Critical Studies and Creative Industries and School of Arts, Culture and Communication, I am experienced and take pride in recognising, disseminating, and providing informative comments and recommendations on best practice and innovation relating to the learning and teaching on Undergraduate and Postgraduate programmes.
-Within this role, I am responsible for leading on providing the best student experience possible from the initial design of modules, creating inclusive learning opportunities, assembling documentation for validation, staff development and monitoring the quality assurance processes.
-My teaching and learning approaches are informed by both an Inclusive Curriculum Framework (Gibson, 2015), and by Constructivism (Biggs, 2003).
+As the School Director of Learning and Teaching, for the School of Critical Studies and Creative Industries and School of Arts, Culture and Communication, I am experienced and take pride in recognising, disseminating, and providing informative comments and recommendations on best practice and innovation relating to the learning and teaching.

 School Director Learning & Teaching